Approximations, ghosts and derived equivalences: Symmetric approximation sequences in weakly -angulated categories

+Theorem \ref{theorem-ghosts} tells us that symmetric approximations sequences in arbitrary additive categories give rise to derived equivalences between quotient rings of endomorphism rings modulo ghost ideals and coghost ideals.
+In this section, we will see that, if the category $\mathcal{C}$ in Theorem \ref{theorem-ghosts} has some ``weak'' $n$-angulated structure and the symmetric approximation sequence is an $n$-angle in $\mathcal{C}$, then the ideals can be chosen to be ideals of factorizable ghosts and coghosts respectively.

-The notion of $n$-angulated category is given in \cite{Geiss2013} as a generalization of triangulated categories(In this case $n=3$).
-Typical examples of $n$-angulated categories include certain $(n-2)$-cluster tilting subcategories in a triangulated category, which appear in recent cluster-tilting theory.
+The notion of $n$-angulated category is given in \cite{Geiss2013} as a generalization of triangulated categories (In this case $n=3$).
+Typical examples of $n$-angulated categories include certain $(n-2)$-cluster tilting subcategories in a triangulated category, which appear in recent cluster tilting theory.
+The ``weak'' $n$-angulated structure we need in this section is obtained from the definition of $n$-angulated categories \cite{Geiss2013} by dropping some axioms.

 \begin{Def} Let $n\geq 3$ be an integer.
-A {\em weakly $n$-angulated $k$-category} is an additive $k$-category ${\cal C}$ together with an automorphism $\Sigma$ of ${\cal C}$, and a class $\pentagon$ of $n$-angles of the form
+A {\bf weakly $n$-angulated category} is an additive category ${\cal C}$ together with an automorphism $\Sigma$ of ${\cal C}$, and a class $\pentagon$ of $n$-angles of the form

 satisfying the following axioms: